rngoodman/noma-metagenomics/README.md

 *bioRxiv* 2025.06.24.661267; doi: [https://doi.org/10.1101/2025.06.24.661267](https://doi.org/10.1101/2025.06.24.661267)

+The code used in the analysis is linked below for the **Taxonomic based metagenomic analysis** of noma samples and healthy dataset (Table 1 and Figures 1-3) and the **recovery and analysis of MAGs from noma samples** (Figures 4-5).

 ## Part 1 - Taxonomic based metagenomic analysis

 ### Part 1.1 - [Within Noma dataset analysis](https://rngoodman.github.io/noma-metagenomics/code/Noma_swab_vs_saliva.html)